usfcs-scholars/usfcs-scholars.github.io/index.md

   </div>
 </div>

 <p>Welcome to the <strong><span class="has-text-primary">Community Engaged Scholars</span> <span class="has-text-usf-gold">in</span> <span class="has-text-primary">Computer Science</span></strong> scholarship program at the University of San Francisco.
-This is program combines scholarships with community-building activities such as field trips to tech companies, guest speakers, faculty and alumni mentoring, social events, and coursework.
+This program combines scholarships with community-building activities such as field trips to tech companies, guest speakers, faculty and alumni mentoring, social events, and coursework.
 Scholars receive up to <strong>$4,062.50 in scholarships</strong> per semester plus another $1,000 for conference travel.

 <!--
 <article class="message is-danger">